EarthmanMuons/spellout/README.md

 Possible values:

+- `jan`: Use the JAN (Joint Army/Navy) spelling alphabet.
 - `lapd`: Use the LAPD (Los Angeles Police Department) spelling alphabet.
 - `nato`: Use the NATO (North Atlantic Treaty Organization) spelling alphabet.
   This is the default setting.
+- `royal-navy`: Use the Royal Navy spelling alphabet.
 - `us-financial`: Use the United States Financial Industry spelling alphabet.
+- `western-union`: Use the Western Union spelling alphabet.

 ##### `SPELLOUT_OVERRIDES`